 - If you are connecting directly to ArcGIS Server, the URL is formatted https://gisserver.domain.com:6443/arcgis.

 - If you are connecting through ArcGIS Web Adaptor as a publisher or administrator, you'll need to ensure administrative access is enabled on the Web Adaptor.
 The URL you'll use to connect is formatted https://webadaptorhost.domain.com/webadaptorname/manager.

 If your portal is configured with a built-in identity store or Lightweight Directory Access Protocol (LDAP), you'll need to enter the user name and password of your portal account.
-If your portal is configured with Windows Active Directory, do not enter your Windows credentials in the wizard; click Finish, and you'll be connected to the server automatically.
 If you want to connect to an ArcGIS Server site using the primary site administrator account, enter the credentials for the account.

 Connect to the ArcGIS Server Administrator Directory and Services Directory

 When connecting to the ArcGIS Server Administrator Directory, you may need to supply a portal token.
 The login page provides instructions on how to obtain this token.
 For more information, see Accessing the Administrator Directory on a federated server.
 Alternatively, you can log in using the server's primary site administrator account if you connect directly through port 6080 or 6443.